Huegoxaga/notes/virtualization/virtualbox.md

 - Intel and AMD implement deferent technologies for hardware virtualization
   - On Intel CPU’s look for VT-x
   - On AMD’s look for AMD-V.
-- Virtual machines can easily be imported and exported using the industry-standard Open Virtualization Format (OVF) with `.ova` extension.
+- Virtual machines can easily be imported and exported using the industry-standard Open Virtualization Format (OVF) with `.ova` extension
+  - `OVF` file can be extracted into a virtual disk image file and an `ovf` file contains the machine settings using various extracting tools
 - Alternative Front Ends, it has both GUI and Command line control.

 ## Files